Skip to Content

 The Massey MFA has a strong collective philosophy.
 By bringing together a small cohort of postgraduate students from design and fine arts, the MFA fosters intense transdisciplinary conversations and exploration.
 It is well suited to artists working from a hybrid or expanded practice and designers who want to develop adventurous work that challenges convention.
 The Low Residency mode offers the same intensive transdisciplinary engagement while fitting in with work or family commitments, and is flexible enough to be completed while teaching.

 The Massey MFA is a transdisciplinary qualification.
-As they go through their degree, students choose whether they want to graduate with an MFA “in Design”, an MFA “in Fine Arts”, or an MFA without endorsement where they believe their work cannot be framed in terms of either discipline.
+As you go through your degree, you can choose whether you want to graduate with an MFA “in Design”, an MFA “in Fine Arts”, or an MFA without endorsement if you believe your work cannot be framed in terms of either discipline.
 To date, we have had students whose undergraduate training is in fashion design, photography, textile design, industrial design, graphic design, and fine arts.

 The programme is based around seminars and masterclasses led by visiting lecturers and academic staff at the College of Creative Arts, along with regular group critiques and one-on-one meetings with mentors and supervisors.